-2. Tic Tac Toe: This can be done in a few ways.
-First, the board.
-Use duct tape to tape a large tic tac toe board directly onto the lawn or use a large flat sheet and tape your board onto the sheet.
-The second method will allow you to simply the game up when you’re finished playing.
+Use duct tape to tape a large tic tac toe board directly onto the lawn, or use a large flat sheet and tape your board onto the sheet.
 If using a sheet, put a small rock onto each corner to prevent it from blowing around.
-For your Xs and Os, use 10 frisbees in two different colors (5 of each); if you want, use a thick marker to draw large Xs on 5 and large Os on 5.
+For your X’s and O’s, use 10 Frisbees in two colors (five of each); if you want, use a thick marker to draw large X’s on five and large O’s on five.
 You could also use 10 bean bags in two different colors as well.

-5. Kerplunk: Head to the garden center to create this fun game.
-I found two different versions you can make, depending on how handy you are and what items you may already have on hand.
+Head to the garden center to create this fun game.
+I found two versions you can make, depending on how handy you are and what items you may already have on hand.
 The first uses tomato cages and the second uses chicken wire.

-6. Bananagrams: This game is even educational for the kids.
-Here are some detailed instructions, including how many squares of each letter you need.
-These instructions use masonite, which is fine, but you could also use four 4’x8′ sheets of luan, which cost about $14 each.
-You could also use cardboard or check out freecycle or Craigslist or any of your local online yardsale sites for folks giving away old floor tiles, which would work great.
+Sneak in some summer learning with this educational game.
+Get started with these detailed instructions, which even tell you how many squares of each letter you need.
+These instructions use masonite, which is fine, but you could also use four four-by-eight sheets of luan plywood, which cost about $14 each.
+You could also use cardboard or check out any of your local online yardsale sites for folks giving away old floor tiles, which would work great.
 Just don’t get tiles that are too large — the game could get quite heavy.